opensearch-project/documentation-website/_search-plugins/search-pipelines/rerank-processor.md

 # Rerank processor

-The `rerank` search request processor intercepts search results and passes them to a cross-encoder model to rerank.
+The `rerank` search request processor intercepts search results and passes them to a cross-encoder model to be reranked.
 The model reranks the results, taking into account the scoring context.
-Then, the processor orders documents in the search results based on their new scores.
+Then the processor orders documents in the search results based on their new scores.

 ## Request fields